 What are the best arguments for Plan G Medicare supplement insurance?
 First, it’s important to know Plan G fills in all gaps in Medicare Parts A & B except for one.
 Plan G does not cover the Part B deductible.

-For reference, the amount was $233 in 2022, $203 in 2021, $198, in 2020, $185 in 2019, $183 for 2017-18, and $166 in 2016.
+For reference, the deductible was $233 in 2022, $203 in 2021, $198, in 2020, $185 in 2019, $183 for 2017-18, and $166 in 2016.
 For the years 2013-15, the amount was $147.
-Increases are regulated by the government and therefore do not increase significantly each year.

 Medicare-eligible consumers should consider Plan G for a couple of reasons.
-The first reason is simply cost.
+The first reason is cost.
 As you price Medicare supplements from the vast number of insurance carriers, you will see Plan G is over $30 less per month than Plan F in many cases.
 (And it’s not always much more expensive than Plan N.)

 When you take $30 and multiply it by the 12 months in a year, you come up with $360.
-So why spend an extra $360 more per year in Plan F premiums to cover a $240 deductible?
+So why spend an extra $360 more per year in Plan F premiums to cover a $257 deductible?
 The math does not add up.
 You are saving money with Plan G over Plan F. And it’s one of the most comprehensive medicare supplements available.

 Watch Our Video to Learn More about the Advantages of Plan G